luisgonzalo/state-management-with-react-context/README.md

 ## Available Scripts

-Download the source code to a local directory, open a terminal from there and run:
+Clone or download the source code to a local directory, open a terminal from there and run:

 ### `npm i`